inkarkat/vim-IndentCommentPrefix/README.md

     let g:IndentCommentPrefix_IndentSettingsOverride = 'shiftwidth=3 expandtab'

+The settings value can also be determined dynamically by supplying a Funcref;
+this is called (without arguments) on each plugin indent action and should return the corresponding indent settings as a String.

 If you want to use different mappings instead of overriding the default commands, map your keys to the <Plug>IndentCommentPrefix... mapping targets _before_ sourcing the script (e.g. in your vimrc):